volkerholloh/phoenix-ansible/README.md

-# Sensible Phoenix deployments using Ansible
+# Simple Phoenix deployment with Ansible

-This playbook configures a Fedora server with sensible defaults and easy deployment of your Phoenix app.

-It does not use containers or provide zero downtime deployment (although downtime is kept to a minimum), and Postgres is located on the same server as the web app.
+By "simple" I mean:

+- A single server
+- No containers
+- Mix releases built locally
+- Postgres on the same server
+- Some downtime is acceptable

 ## Getting started

-- Ensure that Ansible is installed on your system.
-- Set up SSH access to the target hosts.
+Ensure that Ansible is installed on your system and set up SSH access to the target host.

-### 1. Add host
+### Add host

-Specify the target host for the deployment by updating the `hosts` file:
+Specify the target host for the deployment by updating the `hosts` file.

 ```ini
 [hosts]
 123.123.123.123
 ```

-### 2. Set variables
+### Update vars file

-Update the variables in `group_vars/hosts/vars` to match your specific deployment needs.
+Update the variables in `group_vars/hosts/vars` for your environment.

+### Create a vault

-Ansible Vault is used to encrypt sensitive data, including database credentials and the Phoenix secret key.
+Ansible Vault is used to encrypt sensitive data, including database credentials and secret keys.

 To create a new vault, run the following command: